 Matt looked warily at Leah, then answered Jasper's question.
 "A while."

 Edward's head tilted to the side as he eyed Matt.
 "How old are you, if you don't mind me asking?"

 "I do, actually."
 Matt's answer was succinct.

 That revelation silenced the chatter.
 Only crickets chirping could be heard.
-Leah's eyes widened as she looked disbelievingly at Matt.
+Leah's eyes widened.

 "Yes," Matt finally said.
 "As you know, shifters don't age if they don't stop shifting.
 Most of us are in our sixties, except Mickey who's in his thirties and Chris who is 23."
-There was a hint of anger in Matt's voice and she could understand it.
+There was a hint of understandable anger in Matt's voice..
 It was awkward when someone else revealed something you weren't ready to tell yet.

 "So, it really has been a while."
-Jasper smirked which really didn't help the situation.
+Jasper smirked, which didn't help the situation.

 "I'm an empath."
 Jasper moved his hands behind his back.
 "I can sense and control emotions and feelings.

 "I know what an empath is," Matt answered sharply.
 "Is there anything else we need to get out in the open?"